 Catholic Social Teaching

-At St. John’s Catholic Primary School, Catholic Social Teaching (CST) is at the heart of our Christ-centered community, guiding our mission to serve others and care for all members of society.
-Senior leaders ensure that staff and pupils alike are grounded in the teachings of the Gospels, emphasizing our responsibility to act with compassion and service, both within our school and in the wider local and global community.
+At St. John’s Catholic Primary School, Catholic Social Teaching (CST) is at the heart of our christ-centered community, guiding our mission to serve others and care for all members of society.
+Senior leaders ensure that staff and pupils alike are grounded in the teachings of the Gospels, emphasising our responsibility to act with compassion and service, both within our school and in the wider local and global community.

 Our pupils are regularly involved in acts of service, learning to connect the theology of the Gospels to their words and actions.
 Through these experiences, they aspire to follow Jesus’ example by showing care and compassion, particularly for those most vulnerable or in need.
 Whether participating in local outreach or global initiatives, students are encouraged to take a thoughtful and active role in promoting the common good.